lynnlangit/Hello-AWS-Data-Services/0b_sample_data/README.md

 # Sample Datasets

 I've included a couple of sample datasets in this folder.
-Also, some samples are in the folder with the scripts for the AWS service, i.e. RDS sample data in the `database-and-analytics` folder.
+Also, some samples are in the folder with the scripts for the AWS service, i.e. RDS sample data in the `database-and-analytics` folder in this Repo.

 Additionally, several of my other learning GitHub Repos include sample data sets.
 These include the following: